Phase III: The Ante-Room, Catacombs, Curved Link Passage and the Foyle Project Space

 Later, when Soane had the chance to build his now celebrated Picture Room at the back of No.14, he returned the large gallery at the back of No.12 to the tenant of that house.
 As he did not wish to sacrifice the ‘Lobby to the Breakfast Room’ (today’s Ante-Room) he constructed a curved link passage to by-pass it that would enable the tenant of No.12 to access the gallery.

-The adjacent curious, narrow ‘Lobby to the Breakfast Room’ that we now call the Ante-Room will also be restored, its walls once again bristling with casts and an iron railing over which visitors’ will be able to look down into the catacombs with their Roman cinerary urns in the basement below.
+The adjacent curious, narrow ‘Lobby to the Breakfast Room’, which we now call the Ante-Room, will also be restored, its walls once again bristling with casts and an iron railing over which visitors’ will be able to look down into the catacombs with their Roman cinerary urns in the basement below.

-The reinstatement of these lost spaces will not only allow us to fulfill the requirement that we preserve Soane’s house and collections in accordance with his 1833 Act of Parliament but will encompass the final stage of our work to improve visitor access.
-The provision of a dedicated display and learning space in the New Picture Room – the Foyle Study Room - will enable greater visitor interpretation of the Museum as well as providing a means of bringing education back into the historic heart of the Museum, something that was a core part of what Sir John Soane intended when he built his house-museum.
+The reinstatement of these lost spaces will not only allow us to fulfill the requirement that we preserve Soane’s house and collections as they were at the time of his death in accordance with his 1833 Act of Parliament but will encompass the final stage of our work to improve visitor access.
+The provision of a dedicated exhibition and learning space in the New Picture Room – the Foyle Project Space - will bring education and architectural practice back into the historic heart of the Museum, something that was a core part of what Sir John Soane intended when he built his house-museum.